 - 1. Project electrical design should be done by a licensed electrical engineer, or other qualified professional. - 2.
 Project electrical must be installed by a licensed electrician - 3.
 Energy efficiency: - a.
-RIHousing "Policy on Sustainability & Water Conservation in Multi-family Residential Properties".
-Contained within this policy are as follows and can be found in detail in section VII-C. Design shall be comply with all the applicable codes: - Rhode Island State Fire & Building Code, 2013 - NFPA 101, 2012 Life Safety Code - NFPA 72, National Fire Alarm and Signaling Code, 2010 - NFPA 720, Standard for the Installation of Carbon Monoxide Detection and Warning Equipment, 2012 edition. - 4.
+RIHousing "Policy on Sustainability & Water Conservation in Multi-Family Residential Properties".
+Contained within this policy are as follows and can be found in detail in section VII-C. Design shall be in comply with all the applicable codes: - Rhode Island State Fire & Building Code, 2018 - NFPA 101, 2018 Life Safety Code or current edition - NFPA 72, National Fire Alarm and Signaling Code, 2018 or current edition - NFPA 720, Standard for the Installation of Carbon Monoxide Detection and Warning Equipment, 2018 edition or current edition. - 4.
 In general, the electrical system should be new throughout a building: - a.
 Where existing service entrances, disconnects, meters, distribution wiring, panels, and devices are proposed to remain, they will be examined and determined to be in good condition, code compliant and have a remaining useful life of a minimum of 30 years, or covered by the 20-year capital plan and/or subsequent 5-year updates during the 30-year affordability period.
 The designer, in concert with the State electrical inspector, shall examine the system and equipment.
 Existing components of the electrical system may be reused as appropriate.
-Substandard or critical non-code compliant components shall be replaced.
+Substandard or critical non-code compliant components shall be replaced. - 5.
+Utility connections shall be installed per the rules and regulations of the electrical utility.

-- 5. Utility connections shall be installed per the rules and regulations of the electrical utility. - 6.
-Electrical service and metering: - a.
+- 6. Electrical service and metering: - a.
 The service entrance size shall be calculated to handle the proposed electrical loads. - b.
 Metering and disconnects shall be per code and mounted at approved locations. - 7.
-Elevator wiring shall conform to the ANSI 17.1 as modified by the Rhode Island Elevator Safety Code, 2012. - 8.
+Elevator wiring shall conform to the ANSI 17.1 as modified by the Rhode Island Elevator Safety Code, 2018. - 8.
 Electrical distribution system: - a.
 Lighting and receptacle circuits shall be designed per code. - b.
 Locations and layout of devices and lighting to be logical and accessibility compliant where required. - c.
-Provision shall be made for the wiring of dedicated equipment circuits and connections for heating, ventilation equipment/exhaust fans, pumps, appliances, etc. - 9.
-Artificial Lighting shall be provided using Rhode Island Energy Conservation Code, RI SBC-8-2013. - a.
+Provision shall be made for the wiring of dedicated equipment circuits and connections for heating, ventilation equipment/exhaust fans, pumps, appliances, etc. - Artificial Lighting shall be provided using Rhode Island Energy Conservation Code, RI SBC-8-2018. - a.
 HTF recipients are required to upgrade to Energy Star® Category. - 10.
 Site lighting with shielded fixtures may be provided to illuminate parking and pedestrian walkways, and will conform to local zoning. - a.
 Energy Star compliant site lighting fixtures are required. - 11.
-Emergency and exit lighting/illuminated signage shall be per the Rhode Fire Safety Code, 2013, NFPA 101, 2012, Life Safety Code. - 12.
+Emergency and exit lighting/illuminated signage shall be per the Rhode Fire Safety Code, 2018, NFPA 101, Life Safety Code, 2018 or current edition. - 12.
 Fire detection and alarms: - a.
-Shall be installed as required by code: NFPA 101, and comply with NFPA 72, 2010 and NFPA 1, 2012. - b.
-Smoke detectors shall be installed per Rhode Island Fire Safety Code, 2013. - c.
-CO detectors shall be installed per 2013 Rhode Island State Fire and NFPA 720, 2012. - d.
-Where required system annunciation shall be in accordance with NFPA 1, 2012. - 13.
+Shall be installed as required by code: NFPA 101, and comply with NFPA 72, 2018 or current edition and NFPA 1, 2018 or current edition. - b.
+Smoke detectors shall be installed per Rhode Island Fire Safety Code, 2018. - c.
+CO detectors shall be installed per 2018 Rhode Island State Fire and NFPA 720, 2018 or current edition. - d.
+Where required system annunciation shall be in accordance with NFPA 1, 2018. - 13.
 Communication low-voltage wiring provisions for TV, telephone, internet data, security, and intercoms should be considered and installed as appropriate to the project's use and livability. - 14.
-PV Solar an optional solar-powered photovoltaic panel system may be installed in accordance with the National Electrical code, RI SBC-5-2013, State energy code, and the regulations of the governing utility.
+PV Solar an optional solar-powered photovoltaic panel system may be installed in accordance with the National Electrical code, RI SBC-5-2018, State energy code, and the regulations of the governing utility.